-Credits: 3 Course Offering: As Needed Prerequisites: CD221 or ED220 Corequisites: None
+Credits: 3 Course Offering: As Needed Prerequisites: None

 This course provides students with an introduction to exceptionalities.
 An overview of all aspects of exceptionality including etiology, legal aspects, assessment, and service delivery will be provided.
 Formerly: Introduction to Exceptional Children